Improved Asymptotic Formulae for Statistical Interpretation Based on Likelihood Ratio Tests: Two examples

-In this section, we use three examples with different sample sizes to investigate the performance of the new formulae for $\qtil_\mu$.
-All test statistics are compared in Appendix~\ref{app:compare4t}.
-These examples originate from searching for Higgs boson using the $\gamma\gamma$ final state.
-They are denoted by Ex.~1, Ex.~2 and Ex.~3 with increasing sample size, respectively.
+In this section, we apply the new formulae to two toy examples to compare the performance of the classic and new asymptotic formulae.
+The applications to two real physics analyses are documented in Appendix~\ref{app:real_phys_app}.
+The two examples are denoted by Ex.~0 and Ex.~1 with increasing sample size.
+The physics behind the examples is to measure Higgs production cross section using the $H\to\gamma\gamma$ mode.
+The signal strength is obtained by fitting to the $\gamma\gamma$ invariant mass spectrum.
 Table~\ref{tab:ex_yields} summarizes the expected signal and background yields in the mass region $123<m(\gamma\gamma)<127$~GeV.
-The signal shape is simulated by a Gaussian distribution while the background shape is simulated by an exponential distribution.
+The expected background and signal yields are low in both examples.
+The signal shape is simulated by a Gaussian distribution and the background shape is simulated by an exponential distribution.
 They are shown in Fig.~\ref{fig:ex_myy}.
+According to the strategy in Sec.~\ref{sec:6bin}, the 6-bin model is built and the expected yield in each bin in the background-only hypothesis is shown in Table~\ref{tab:ex_6bin}.
+It should be emphasized that these numbers vary under different hypotheses.

-We further consider three systematic uncertainties.
-They are due to the luminosity measurement, our knowledge on Higgs mass and the spurious signal, the last of which directly affects the expected signal yield and is usually dominant in real analyses.
+We further consider three systematic uncertainty sources.
+They are the luminosity measurement, our knowledge on Higgs mass and the spurious signal (due to background modeling), the last of which directly affects the expected signal yield and is usually dominant in real analyses~\cite{Hyy2022}.
 The uncertainty sizes are summarized in Table~\ref{tab:sysunc}.

-The CLs~\cite{CLs_Zech,CLs} curves obtained from the asymptotic formulae in Ref.~\cite{asimov}, this work and the toy MC method are shown in Fig.~\ref{fig:ex_CLs_nosys} without including any systematic uncertainty and in Fig.~\ref{fig:ex_CLs_sys} with all three systematic uncertainties considered.
-The upper limits are summarized in Tab.~\ref{tab:ex_ul}.
-We can see that: 1) the predictions from the asymptotic formulae are better with larger sample size; 2) the new asymptotic formulae predict upper limits closer to those from toy MC method in all cases; 3) the distributions of $\qtil_\mu$ predicted from the new formulae are also closer to those from the toy MC method in most of the cases.
-Some cases are shown in Fig.~\ref{fig:qmutilde_ex1} for Ex.~1, Fig.~\ref{fig:qmutilde_ex2} for Ex.~2 and Fig.~\ref{fig:qmutilde_ex3} for Ex.~3.
-In these plots, the distribution of $\hatmu$ and a finer description of its PDF are also shown.
-The PDF of $\hatmu$ is elaborated in Appendix~\ref{app:hatmu}.
+In addition, three ``observed'' data samples with increasing injected signal strength are also prepared for each example.
+The injected signal strengths are negative (-0.15 in Ex.~0 and -0.5 in Ex.~1), +0.5 and +2, respectively.
+For the MC method, we produce 40000 toys for each signal-plus-background hypothesis and 10000 toys for each background-only hypothesis, which estimate the CLs at around $5\%$ (corresponding to the $95\%$ C.L.) with a precision of about $2\%$.